TomH-22/Milestone-Project-3/README.md

 - **Tax Credits and Other Factors** As I specified in the description, the program currently does not take into consideration aspects such as pension deductions or other pre-tax allowances, so this is something that could be added later.
 Similarly, rather than having the user input their tax-credits, the value could be derived by means of targeted questions, e.g. about marriage status etc.

-- **Restarting the Program** I could not find an elegant way of restaring the program to allow for another calculation at this moment in time, and as a result the user will need to reset the program manually if they wish to do so.
+- **Restarting the Program** I could not find an elegant way of restarting the program to allow for another calculation at this moment in time, and as a result the user will need to reset the program manually if they wish to do so.
 This is an important feature to be added in the future.

 - **Emailing Data** Another nice feature to implement in future iterations of the program involves prompting the user for an email address and sending the data output to it.